ahmadsuherman/ahmadsuherman/readme.md

 ## Hi, I'am Ahmad Suherman

-<h4 style="font-family: 'Lucida Grande';">I haven't had experience leading a software development team in three years.
-Call me Ahmad, I was born in Bandung.
+<h4 style="font-family: 'Lucida Grande';">Call me Ahmad, I was born in Bandung.
 I have a dream to become a software engineer, I majored in Software Engineering because I love the world of IT.
-My hobbies are designing programs, sports, watching movies and also playing games in my spare time.
+My hobbies are looking for new things, sports, watching movies and also playing games in my spare time.
 </h4>